|About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

 Supplemental Nutrition Assistance Program (SNAP) and Food Assistance Programs

 There are many programs to help people with their food needs, such as emergency food help, Expedited SNAP (formerly called Food Stamps) and Minnesota Food Assistance.
+New content for clients of DHS programs is located in the Economic assistance and Services sections of the People We Serve theme area.

 To return to the top, just use the right scroll bar.